DavidMercier/NIMS/doc/python_abaqus.rst

 Each layer of the sample is characterized by its thickness (:math:`t_\text{i}`).

+The thickness of the substrate (:math:`t_\text{sub}`) is set as 2 times the highest thin film thickness.

-The width and the thickness of the bulk are set in function of the smallest thin film thickness or the indenter tip defect.
+The width (:math:`w`) of the sample is calculated in function of the substrate thickness or the indenter tip defect.

 No delamination is allowed between thin films or between thin film and substrate.